Anurag-Kumar9/Anurag-Kumar9/README.md

 - 👋 Hi, I’m @Anurag-Kumar9
-- 👀 I’m interested in web development and machine learning
+- 👀 I’m interested in machine learning and MLops
-- 🌱 I’m currently learning DSA and mern stack
+- 🌱 I’m currently learning deep learning and working with transformer
 - 💞️ I’m looking to collaborate on anything
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/anurag-kumar9/)